-If you were charmed by The Curious Incident, laughed with Eleanor Oliphant and cried over A Man Called Ove, you will love Ricky Bird.
+If you were charmed by The Curious Incident of the Dog in the Night-Time, laughed with Eleanor Oliphant Is Completely Fine and cried over A Man Called Ove, you will love Ricky Bird.

 No one loved making forts more than Ricky.
 A fort was a place of safety and possibility.
 It shut out the world and enclosed her and Ollie within any story she wanted to tell ...

 Ricky Bird loves making up stories for her brother Ollie almost as much as she loves him.
 The imaginary worlds she creates are wild and whimsical places full of unlimited possibilities.

 Real life is another story.
 Ricky’s father has abandoned them and the family has moved to a bleak new neighbourhood.
 Worse still, her mother’s new boyfriend, Dan, has come with the furniture.

 But Ricky Bird is a force to be reckoned with.
 As the mastermind of so many outlandish adventures, her imagination is her best weapon.
 As her father used to say, if you can spin a good yarn you can get on in life.